How to Move to Europe From the U.S. – A Relocation Guide

 Typical Fixed Expenses

 Figuring out how much it costs to move to Europe can be a bit tricky because there are many things that can change the price.
 It depends on where you’re going, how far you are now, how much stuff you’re taking, and how you’re getting there.
-On top of moving your stuff, here are some usual expenses when moving to Europe:
+On top of moving your belongings, here are some usual expenses when moving to Europe:

 • Transportation: These include the costs of flights, shipping services, or hiring a professional mover.
 Shipping your belongings overseas can range from $2,000 to $5,000 or more, contingent on the size of your shipment and the distance it needs to travel.